20 easy Easter crafts for kids

-Easter Sunday will be here before you know it.
-Start planning for the holiday, the arrival of the Easter bunny and the kickoff to the season of spring.
+Easter Sunday will be here before you know it — so it’s time to start planning for the holiday, the arrival of the Easter Bunny and the kickoff to the season of spring.

-We gathered our favorite easy and kid-friendly Easter crafts that are sure to brighten up your home!
-Check out these 20 egg-cellent ideas to get kids of all ages in the spring spirit.
+We gathered our favorite Easter crafts for kids that are sure to brighten up your home!
+Check out these 23 egg-cellent ideas to get kids of all ages in the spring spirit.

 5. Paper plate Easter baskets